Inje (band): History and releases

 In 2011 inje released their first and only album "Protok" which was described by critics as "good for dance-floor and chill-out at the same time", and "reserved, repetitive but very melodic and emotional.
-Weekly newspaper Novi Magazin saw it as "modern combination of electro-pop, rock and industrial with very suggestive, almost innocent vocals" and Indieoteque as "extremely high quality electro-pop", while UrbanLook compared sound of Protok with Gus Gus and Ladytron.
+Weekly newspaper Novi Magazin saw it as "modern combination of electro-pop, rock and industrial with very suggestive, almost innocent vocals" and Indieoteque as "extremely high quality electro-pop", while UrbanLook compared sound of Protok with GusGus and Ladytron.
 In the song "Kanalizacija" inje paid homage to their long-term collaborator band Lollobrigida and referenced lyrics from their song "Party" originally released in 2004.

 In April 2012, a single "Kofein i CO2" was released via their Bandcamp page with an accompanying video.
 In 2013 inje collaborated with Croatian synth-pop/new wave band Hemendex on their album "Solution to Reality" with backing vocals, co-production and mixing.
 The same year, Croatian online magazine Kult included them in their choice of "best indie bands in the region."
 In 2015 Creative Commons issued "Affiliates Mixtape #1" with 25 songs, including inje's "Kofein i CO2", under CC license and free download.

 In June 2015, inje released a video for the song "Java i San" from the album "Protok".
 During the same year, inje promoted songs from a new album which has been unreleased.
 Despite their popularity, since spring 2015 they have not been active as a band.